osuosl/osuosl-pelican/content/blog/posts/rtems.rst

 Finally, RTEMS had a place to go.
 Since the move, RTEMS’ old friend buildbot has moved in and shares a space with RTEMS, and a new friend, NTPsec (Network Time Protocol secure), has also joined the lab.
-Sharing the OSL technical expertise mean these projects receive world class network performance.
+Sharing the OSL technical expertise means these projects receive world class network performance.
 Though the road was long and harrowing, RTEMS finally has a home here at the OSL.

 Now that RTEMS is settled into its new home, the RTEMS community is looking to